 A woman’s physician will work with her to determine if a lumpectomy is the appropriate decision.
 Physicians consider many factors, including:

 - Type and stage of the breast cancer

 - Size of the breast

 - Patient’s preference

-A lumpectomy is the removal of the breast cancer and a portion of normal tissue surrounding the mass.
-When performing the procedure, the surgeon may also remove some lymph nodes from under the arm to determine if the cancer has spread, this is called a sentinel node biopsy.
-If your surgeon cannot feel the lump to be removed, the radiologist will be asked to insert a guide wire into your breast prior to surgery to pinpoint the area of concern; this is called a needle-localization.
+When performing the procedure, the surgeon may also remove some lymph nodes from under the arm to determine if the cancer has spread.
+This is called a sentinel node biopsy.
+If your surgeon cannot feel the lump to be removed, the radiologist will insert a guide wire into your breast prior to surgery to pinpoint the area of concern; this is called a needle-localization.

 Generally following a lumpectomy, radiation treatment is administered to destroy any cancer cells that may not have been removed during the surgery.